Deepika Padukone: Early life and modelling career

 Early in her career, Padukone gained recognition with a television commercial for the soap Liril and modelled for various other brands and products.
-In 2005, she made her runway debut at the Lakme Fashion Week for designer Suneet Varma and won Model of the Year at the Kingfisher Fashion Awards.
+In 2005, she made her runway debut at the Lakmé Fashion Week for designer Suneet Varma and won Model of the Year at the Kingfisher Fashion Awards.
 Padukone's fame increased when she appeared in a popular print campaign for the 2006 Kingfisher Calendar; the designer Wendell Rodricks commented, "Since Aishwarya Rai, we haven't had a girl as beautiful and fresh."
 Rodricks had spotted her at a Ganjam jewellery class he was teaching and signed her up with the Matrix talent agency.
 At the age of 21, Padukone relocated to Mumbai and stayed at her aunt's home.
-That year, she gained wider recognition by featuring in the music video for Himesh Reshammiya's song "Naam Hai Tera".
+In 2006, she gained recognition by featuring in the music video for Himesh Reshammiya's song "Naam Hai Tera" for the album Aap Ka Surroor.

 Padukone soon began to receive offers for film roles.
 Believing herself to be too inexperienced as an actor, she enrolled for a course at Anupam Kher's film academy.
 Following much media speculation, the director Farah Khan, who had noticed her in Reshammiya's music video, made the decision to cast her for a role in her upcoming film, then named Happy New Year.
 Rodricks also takes credit in helping her get the role.
 Khan was looking for a model to star in the film, and got in touch with Malaika Arora.
 Rodricks, for whom Padukone had been modelling for roughly two years then, recommended her to Arora, a close friend of his, who in turn recommended her to Khan.